Cathy Pill

 Cathy Pill is a Belgian fashion designer, formerly creator and director of Cathy Pill label, and presently co-founder and chief executive officer of MuseStyle.

-After graduating, Cathy quickly became a multi award-winning designer.
-She started her career at A.F.
+Pill started her career at A.F.
 Vandevorst and Vivienne Westwood.
-The Cathy Pill label, famous for drapes and prints, was invited to show during Paris Fashion Weeks for 7 years,.
-The brand was featured in more than 70 stockists over the world (Galleries Lafayette, Browns, Harvey Nichols, Liberty, Stijl, Irina Kha and was worn by a number of celebrities (Lou Doillon, Beth Ditto, Eva Green).
-Cathy Pill also worked on a lot of collaborations.
-Amongst others, as a consultant for Fashion houses NATAN or as a guest designer for French catalogue retailer La Redoute's – (spring-summer 2011 edition) with Lou Doillon as her egerie.
+The Cathy Pill label was invited to show during Paris Fashion Weeks for 7 years,.
+The brand was featured in more than 70 stockists (Galleries Lafayette, Browns, Harvey Nichols, Liberty, Stijl, Irina Kha and was worn by a number of celebrities (Lou Doillon, Beth Ditto, Eva Green).
+Pill has worked as a consultant for Fashion houses NATAN and as a guest designer for French catalogue retailer La Redoute's with Lou Doillon as her egerie.

-Around this period Cathy started gain interest in the digital world and all the opportunities it offers the Fashion Industry.
-After a one-year career interruption to focus on her family life (2011–2012), mentored by a community of web entrepreneurs, she decided to put her designer career on hold to develop her own start-up Musestyle.

 Early life

 Born in Antwerp in 1981, Cathy Pill graduated from the fashion school E.N.S.A.V. of La Cambre in Brussels.
 She interned at brands such as A.F.
 Vandevorst and Vivienne Westwood before winning a numerous prizes.